Burkitt Lymphoma

 Burkitt lymphoma is a rare but highly aggressive (fast-growing) B-cell non-Hodgkin lymphoma (NHL).
 This disease may affect the jaw, central nervous system, bowel, kidneys, ovaries, or other organs.
 Burkitt lymphoma may spread to the central nervous system (CNS).

 Translocation (a type of rearrangement) of a gene called MYC is a hallmark of Burkitt lymphoma, making this an important finding for diagnosis.
 In adults, Burkitt lymphoma is often indistinguishable from diffuse large B-cell lymphoma (DLBCL)–another aggressive B-cell lymphoma.
 Accurate diagnosis of Burkitt lymphoma is critical because Burkitt lymphoma and DLBCL are treated differently.
-That is why it is strongly recommended patients seek an opinion from an expert in lymphoma.
+That is why it is strongly recommended that patients seek an opinion from an expert in lymphoma.

 Types of Burkitt Lymphoma